glenn-murray-bse/escr-shop/README.md

 ### Automated Hosting through Firebase

-The "firebase deploy" line in the "after success" area of the travis file will look similar to the line below:
+The "firebase deploy" line in the "after success" area of the travis file will runn the firebase deploy script, which includes a similar line as below:

         - firebase deploy --project "${FIREBASE_PROJECT_VINCE}" --token "${FIREBASE_TOKEN_VINCE}"